syncfusion-content/javascript-docs/js/Schedule/Customization.md

  $(function () {
         $("#Schedule1").ejSchedule({
-            // setting the 24 hour mode for the schedule
+            // Sets the 24 hour mode for the schedule
             timeMode: ej.Schedule.TimeMode.Hour24,
         });
     });